BrianAronson/birankr/README.md

 However, the projection can cause information loss and distort the network topology.
 For better node ranking on bipartite networks, it is preferable to use a ranking algorithm that fully accounts for the topology of both modes of the network.

-We present the BiRank package, which implements bipartite ranking algorithms HITS, CoHITS, BGRM, and Birank.
+We present the BiRank package, which implements bipartite ranking algorithms HITS, CoHITS, BGRM, and BiRank.
 BiRank provides convenience options for incorporating node-level weights into rank estimations, allowing maximum flexibility for different purpose.
 It can efficiently handle networks with millions of nodes on a single midrange server.
 Both R and Python versions are available.

 ## R version: birankr
 ### Overview
-[Cran package](https://cran.r-project.org/web/packages/birankr/index.html) with highly efficient functions for estimating various rank (centrality) measures of nodes in bipartite graphs (two-mode networks) including HITS, CoHITS, BGRM, and Birank.
+[CRAN package](https://cran.r-project.org/web/packages/birankr/index.html) with highly efficient functions for estimating various rank (centrality) measures of nodes in bipartite graphs (two-mode networks) including HITS, CoHITS, BGRM, and BiRank.
 Also provides easy-to-use tools for incorporating or removing edge-weights during rank estimation, projecting two-mode graphs to one-mode, efficiently estimating PageRank in one-mode graphs, and for converting edgelists and matrices to sparseMatrix format.
 Best of all, the package's rank estimators can work directly with common formats of network data including edgelists (class `data.frame`, `data.table`, or `tbl_df`) and adjacency matrices (class `matrix` or `dgCMatrix`).

 ### Installation